Ed Tullett

-Ed Tullett (born 20 October 1993), also known under his solo moniker Lowswimmer, is an English multi-instrumentalist, singer, songwriter and producer.
-His work includes collaborations with Novo Amor, and artist projects Hailaker, Lissom and Tolari.
+Ed Tullett (born 20 October 1993), also known by the monikers Lowswimmer and Easydoes, is an English multi-instrumentalist and singer-songwriter.
+His work includes collaborations with Novo Amor as well as the projects Lissom, Hailaker, and Tolari.

-History
+Career

+Solo work

-In October 2012 Tullett signed to Equal Vision Records.
-In the same month, Tullett's remix of Bon Iver's "Hinnom, TX" was released on Spotify.
-He then released an EP entitled Trawl through MTV Hype Music.
-Equal Vision Records followed this by digitally re-releasing a remastered version of the previously self-released Never Joy in December 2012.
-Another single, "Oxblood", was released on Equal Vision Records in April 2013.
+In October 2012, Tullett signed with Equal Vision Records.
+In the same month, his remix of Bon Iver's "Hinnom, TX" was released on Spotify.
+He then issued an EP entitled Trawl through MTV Hype Music.
+Equal Vision followed this by digitally re-issuing a remastered version of his previously self-released album Never Joy, in December 2012.
+Tullett published the single "Oxblood" in April 2013.
+In September 2023, he released the album Lack Thereof.

+with Novo Amor

-Tullett began collaborating with Welsh Indie-Folk artist Novo Amor with their first collaborative single "Faux", which was released 23 June 2014 on Dumont Dumont & Brilliance Records.
+Tullett began collaborating with Welsh indie-folk artist Novo Amor with their 2014 joint single "Faux".
+Their second single, "Alps", came out in April 2016.
+The duo's debut album, Heiress, was released in November 2017.

-"Alps", Tullett's second collaborative single with Novo Amor, was released 15 April 2016.

-Heiress, Tullett and Novo Amor's full collaborative album, was released 10 November 2017 on All Points.

-Tullett continues to collaborate with Novo Amor, co-writing 2018's Birthplace, 2020's Cannot Be, Whatsoever, and 2024's newly released Collapse List.
-His contribution was documented in the album documentary "Please Don't Stand Up When Room Is In Motion".
-Tullett was also part of the Novo Amor live band for 7 years.
+Tullett has co-writing credits on Novo Amor's 2018 album Birthplace, 2020's Cannot Be, Whatsoever, and 2024's Collapse List, the last of which is documented in the behind-the-scenes film Please Don't Stand Up When Room Is in Motion.

+Lissom

-In August 2018, Tullett formed collaborative project Lissom with French pianist Julien Marchal.
-The duo has since released two records, 2018's Lissom, and 2022's Eclipses (Naïve Records).
+In August 2018, Tullett formed the collaborative project Lissom, with French pianist Julien Marchal.
+The duo has since released two records: 2018's Lissom and 2022's Eclipses.

+Hailaker

-Since 2019, Tullett has been working with Jemima Coulter on their collaborative project Hailaker.
-Their first self-titled record was released in April 2019.
-A second record, Holding, followed in April 2020.
-"Wavepool", a collaborative single featuring S. Carey of Bon Iver was released in May 2021.
+Since 2019, Tullett has been working with English musician Jemima Coulter on the project Hailaker.
+Their first, self-titled record, came out in April 2019.
+A second album, Holding, followed in April 2020.
+"Wavepool", a single featuring S. Carey, was released in May 2021.
+In 2024, the duo released their third album, Serenity Now.